Model Predictive Control with Environment Adaptation for Legged Locomotion: Results

 \subsubsection{Pallet crossing}

 In this simulation \gls{hyq} traverses pallets of different heights, placed at varying distances form each other.
 This simulation highlights the importance of including mobility in the \gls{nmpc} formulation \eqref{eq:mobility_cost}.
 In particular, the simulation scenario includes a set of pallets, each one of $1 \, \mathrm{m}$ length, with variable heights between $0.13$ and $0.17\, \mathrm{m}$ and placed at unequal gap lengths ranging from $0.2$ and $0.7\,\mathrm{m}$.
 We performed multiple trials commanding the robot to move forward at different velocities i.e., $0.05\,\mathrm{m/s}$ and $0.1\, \mathrm{m/s}$ to show the repeatability of our approach.
-To avoid stepping on undesired locations such as pallet edges and to prevent foot or shin collisions, the nominal footholds were adjusted by using the~\gls{vfa} (see Section \ref{subsub:vfa}).
-Figure~\ref{fig:multi_pallet} shows the results of five different trials for each of the commanded velocities.
+To avoid stepping on undesired locations such as pallet edges and to prevent foot or shin collisions, the nominal footholds were adjusted by using the~\gls{vfa} (see Section \ref{sec:robocentric_stepping}).
+Fig.~\ref{fig:multi_pallet} shows the results of five different trials for each of the commanded velocities.
 The middle plot shows the pitch angle $\theta$ of the robot as it traverses the scenario.
-Since the robot is only commanded to move along its $X$ direction with a constant forward velocity and the foot locations are provided as known quantities to the \gls{nmpc}, the adjustment in pitch is the result of minimizing the deviation from the hip-to-foot position corresponding to high mobility for all four legs.
-Without this feature, the robot would maintain a constant horizontal orientation eventually reaching low mobility in some legs as shown in the attached video for a single pallet simulation.
+Since the robot is only commanded to move along its $X$ direction with a constant forward velocity and the foot locations are provided as known quantities to the \gls{nmpc}, the adjustment in pitch is the result of minimizing the deviation from the hip-to-foot distance configuration corresponding to high mobility for all four legs.
+Without this feature, the robot would maintain a constant horizontal orientation eventually reaching low mobility in some legs as shown in the attached video\footnote{https://youtu.be/r0-KIiw0eWM} for a single pallet simulation.

-We also showed in the accompanying video\footnote{https://www.dropbox.com/sh/mkr4pftcug6jlo7/AABNqu1AsGED2WSR\\8IqvaiUla?dl=0} the simulation of a walk on randomly generated rough terrain (using a tool by \cite{Bulat2020}) further stressing the advantages of mobility cost mentioned earlier.
+We also showed in the accompanying video the simulation of a walk on randomly generated rough terrain (using terrain generation tool by \cite{Bulat2020}) with the forward velocity of $0.3 \, \mathrm{m/s}$ further stressing the advantages of mobility cost mentioned earlier.